aninditadash/java_basics/README.md

 - __Parameterized Constructor:__ A constructor that has parameters.
 - __Copy Constructor:__ Unlike other constructors copy constructor is passed with another object which copies the data available from the passed object to the newly created object.

-__Constructor Overloading:__ In Java, overloaded constructor is called based on the parameters specified when a "new" keyword is executed, as we can initialize an object in different ways. `this()` reference can be used during constructor overloading to call the different constructors implicitly from the parameterized constructor.
+__Constructor Overloading:__ In Java, overloaded constructor is called based on the parameters specified when a "new" keyword is executed, as we can initialize an object in different ways. `this()` keyword can be used during constructor overloading to make one constructor call another within the same class: constructor chaining.
 Constructor calling must be the first statement of the constructor in Java.

 ### **Access Modifiers**